 Question Answer Marks 2(a) What is meant by the term 'globalisation'?
-2 One mark for a partial definition e.g. the world coming together.
+One mark for a partial definition e.g. the world coming together.
 Two marks for a clear definition e.g. the complex process by which different cultures around the world are increasingly aware of, interact and influence each other.
-2(b) Describe two agents of formal social control.
-4 Possible answers: police - they have the legal power to enforce the laws set down by government e.g. by arrests, fines, cautions etc.; courts - they have the legal power to sentence those found guilty of crimes e.g. custodial sentences such as a term in prison and non-custodial sentences such as fines, ASBOs, tags etc.; prison - they have the power to keep people locked up and deprived of certain usual rights e.g. people can be subject to random searches, may not be able to vote etc.; armed forces - have the legal power to kill in certain circumstances and may effectively police behaviour under martial law; government - they create the laws by which all in society are bound and they create the tariff of punishments which are applied for deviance from the laws; education/schools - schools enforce laws on behalf of the government (e.g. fining parents for taking unauthorised holidays) and also have their own rules with set sanctions to ensure conformity; workplace/employers - written rules such as formal work contracts with codes of behaviour to control people's behaviour and often have clear sanctions in place for violations e.g. written warnings and dismissal; any other reasonable response.
+2 2(b) Describe two agents of formal social control.
+Possible answers: police - they have the legal power to enforce the laws set down by government e.g. by arrests, fines, cautions etc.; courts - they have the legal power to sentence those found guilty of crimes e.g. custodial sentences such as a term in prison and non-custodial sentences such as fines, ASBOs, tags etc.; prison - they have the power to keep people locked up and deprived of certain usual rights e.g. people can be subject to random searches, may not be able to vote etc.; armed forces - have the legal power to kill in certain circumstances and may effectively police behaviour under martial law; government - they create the laws by which all in society are bound and they create the tariff of punishments which are applied for deviance from the laws; education/schools - schools enforce laws on behalf of the government (e.g. fining parents for taking unauthorised holidays) and also have their own rules with set sanctions to ensure conformity; workplace/employers - written rules such as formal work contracts with codes of behaviour to control people's behaviour and often have clear sanctions in place for violations e.g. written warnings and dismissal; any other reasonable response.
 One mark for each agent correctly identified (up to a maximum of two).
-One mark for each agent that is developed (up to a maximum of two).
+4